Colorful Spider and Web Preschool Craft

-In this painting activity kids make a colorful spider and web, using all the colors of the rainbow.
-Spider crafts are fun for kids to make, especially when they use their imaginations to create something new.
+Kids can make a colorful spider and web, using all the colors of the rainbow.
+Spider crafts are fun for kids to make, especially when they use their imaginations to create something unique like a rainbow spider.

 This post contains affiliate links.
 See our disclosure.

-These spiders are easy to make with recycled egg carton cups, paint, and colorful chenille stems.
+This rainbow spider craft made with recycled egg cups is perfect for a spring theme craft.
 The spiders are painted in a variety of colors to make them bright and cheerful.

 Related: Corrugated Cardboard Spider